-AI and data innovation: How new collaborations between researchers and business can help to avoid the risks of going “all in” too early?
+AI and business value: How new collaborations between researchers and business can help to avoid the risks of going “all in” too early?

 AI and data innovation:

 How to avoid the risks of going “all in” too early?

-For business leaders getting early value from AI is vital to the future competitiveness and productivity of their organisation.
+AI and business value are vital to securing future competitiveness and productivity.
 But like all forms of innovation, using AI and data intensive technologies are not without risks, so business leaders must carefully consider how they will make the best returns from their early AI innovation projects.